Poland–Senegal relations: History

+An honorary consulate of Poland was located in Dakar from 1935 to 1945.

 Polish troops and Senegalese Tirailleurs both fought against Nazi Germany in World War II.
 On 16–17 June 1940, Poles and Senegalese led by General Stanisław Maczek fought side by side against the Germans in the victorious Battle of Montbard.
 Fallen Polish and Senegalese soldiers were buried side by side at the local cemetery.
 Poles and Senegalese were also part of the large Allied coalition in the Battle of Monte Cassino of 1944.
 Senegalese prisoners of war were held by the Germans alike Polish and other Allied POWs in the Stalag 307, Stalag II-D, Stalag II-B and Stalag VIII-C POW camps, located in Dęblin, Stargard, Czarne and Żagań, respectively.
 Both Senegalese and Polish POWs were subjected to poor treatment by the Germans, who regarded them as "racially inferior".
 Poland's gold reserve, evacuated from Poland during the German-Soviet invasion in 1939, was transported via Senegal to present-day Mali, where it was stored for several years before being transported to the United States in 1944, to be returned to Poland at the end of the occupation and World War II.

 Poland recognized Senegal in 1960, shortly after the Senegalese declaration of independence, and afterwards bilateral relations were established.
 In the early 1960s, the first trade and science and technology cooperation agreements were signed and Senegalese students were given the opportunity to study at Polish universities.
 Already in the 1960s, Senegal became Poland's main trading partner in West Africa.

 Polish and Senegalese military contingents cooperated as part of the UNEF II peacekeeping mission in the Sinai Peninsula in the 1970s, with the Poles providing transportation for Senegalese troops and equipment.

 A number of Polish missionaries worked in Senegal, starting with Jan Krzyżanowski, who lived there from 1932 until his death in 1963, making efforts to discover cures for yellow fever and other tropical diseases.
 Further missionaries worked in service of local Senegalese communities as teachers, caretakers or directors of schools and boarding schools, nurses in clinics and hospitals, etc.